 Under The API

-What makes the OpenCage geocoder run?
+What makes the OpenCage run?
 We're glad you asked ...

-The OpenCage geocoder is an aggregating API.
+The OpenCage geocoding API is an aggregating API.
 Every query you shoot at the API generates calls to the various back-end geocoders we have installed.

 We rely on many different tools and services to operate our business.
 We regularly feature them in an ongoing "Tools we use" series on our blog.

-The API is served by Apache and the whole lot runs on top of servers running ubuntu, a version of Linux.
+The API is served by HAProxy and Apache, and the whole lot runs on top of servers running ubuntu, a version of Linux.

 For preselecting currency and country on our payment pages we use MaxMind GeoLite2 database, CC BY-SA 4.0